 The subject of today’s article is going to be the fire elemental myrmidon which is a well-armored whirring dervish of scimitar attacks while still maintaining the flavor and mechanical benefits of being a fire elemental.
 All of the myrmidons are at CR 7 so you can use them confidently against a mid-high level party.

 With that said and done, let’s dive into the pages of Mordenkainen’s Tome of Foes to take a look at one of the four elemental myrmidons!

 Fire Elemental Myrmidon Lore

 Between this and the gray ooze last week I’m 0-2 for creatures with a lot of specific lore.

-An elemental myrmidon is essentially just an elemental that’s been conjured from their respective plane of existence and the bound to a suit of armor by a powerful magic-user.
+An elemental myrmidon is essentially just an elemental that’s been conjured from its respective plane of existence and bound to a suit of armor by a powerful magic-user.
 These elementals exist solely as servants for their creators, similar to a golem or a construct in a sense.

 Interestingly enough, the armor is specified to be created as part of a ritual.
 While the lore doesn’t confirm this out-right we can use context clues to understand that the armor seems to be what binds the elemental to the service of the armor’s creator.

 This ritual also erases the elemental’s memory.
 They have no knowledge of their freedom or life before this servitude.
 This is a shitty existence for an elemental to be randomly thrown into.
 It’s yet another classic example of magic-users being complete jerks.

 Fire Elemental Myrmidon Stats and Abilities

 Size: Medium elemental